Rexfont/svgJson/README.md

 ```
 npm i svgjson
 ```

+## Version 1.4.0 updates:
+ - In the parseJson, the styles are being exploited into class names and values as well as each css property used
+ - In the parseSvgfont, the class attributes are being replaced with the styles of the class
+    - It also identifies the the actual tag that takes style (glyphs) and uses the styles for those, even if the class is used on a g tag outside of the glyph

 ##### To use the module, add the requirement to your file:
 ```
 const svgjson = require('svgjson');